department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="special-aid">Aid and Attendance Benefits and Housebound Allowance</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="special-aid">Aid and Attendance benefits and Housebound allowance</button>
 <div id="special-aid" class="usa-accordion-content">

 **You'll need to submit evidence that shows at least one of these is true.
 You:**